bbose2023/Home_Sales/README.md

 # Home_Sales
-Use SparkSQL to determine key metrics about home sales data
+Use SparkSQL to determine key metrics about home sales data.